Our projects at Data4Life

 Data4Life contributes to the AI ready platform at Mount Sinai, giving researchers access to vast datasets across the Mount Sinai Health System.

-Data4Life and the HPI Chair for Connected Health are building the SensorHub platform making wearable and sensor data ready for research.
+Data4Life and the Chair for Digital Health - Connected Healthcare at the Hasso Plattner Institute are building the SensorHub platform making wearable and sensor data ready for research.

 Data4Life's DAKI Health study contributes to the early detection of future pandemics and natural disasters as part of the DAKI-FWS research project.